 The website is nextjs powered by Contentful headless CMS.
-This allows us to build complex pages composed from different components and UI elements.
+This allows us to build complex pages composed of different components and UI elements.
 Not something we do at Prezly.

-These newsrooms hold all the content these website and are pushed to contentful in their own content type (PrezlyStory and PrezlyCategory) on every update.
+These newsrooms hold all the content the make up this website and are pushed to contentful in their own content type (PrezlyStory and PrezlyCategory) on every update.
 Using the PrezlyContentRendererReact we then turn these articles into beautiful pages like this example.

-The advantage with this approach is that everyone in Prezly (customer success, marketing, product people, ...) needs to work with the Prezly editor/CMS at least a few times per week.
+The advantage of this approach is that everyone in Prezly (customer success, marketing, product people, ...) needs to work with the Prezly editor/CMS at least a few times per week.

-We try to make sure that all stakeholders (Prezlians, family/friends, almumni, customers, prospects, partners) are all organised within the Prezly CRM.
+We try to make sure that all stakeholders (Prezlians, family/friends, alumni, customers, prospects, partners) are all organised within the Prezly CRM.

 This allows us to send updates all from the same platform.
-Because most of the content is already in Prezly (see #3) it's super easy to build the content we nede.
+Because most of the content is already in Prezly (see #3) it's super easy to build the content we need.

 Here is a quick recording of what that flow looks like with everything being in the same system: